UniMath/agda-unimath/src/elementary-number-theory/well-ordering-principle-standard-finite-types.lagda.md

-# The Well-Ordering Principle of the standard finite types
+# The well-ordering principle of the standard finite types

 ```agda
 module elementary-number-theory.well-ordering-principle-standard-finite-types where